 Key Verse related to Valentine’s Day

 “Do not be afraid of what you are about to suffer.
-I tell you, the devil will put some of you in prison to test you, and you will suffer persecution for ten days.
-Be faithful, even to the point of death, and I will give you life as your victor’s crown.”
+The devil will put some of you in prison to test you, and you will suffer persecution for ten days.
+Be faithful, even to death, and I will give you life as your victor’s crown.”

 What does the Bible say about Valentine’s Day?

 Holidays are pleasant and also expected by all.
-On holidays people indeed celebrate what is holy and precious to them; they experience the joy of the holiday.
+People celebrate what is holy and precious to them; they experience the joy of the holiday.
 Holidays can be unique: family, national, religious.
-They evoke the past of the family, the nation, and the history of the relationship between God and man.
-Also, Holidays reflect the national culture; the thread that links the generations of a nation.
+They even take the past of the family, the nation, and the history of the relationship between God and man.
+Also, Holidays reflect the national culture, the thread that links the generations of a country.

-According to leading researchers, the Bible doesn’t mention any details about Valentine’s Day; it just says 848 times to love each other.
-No such holiday is written in the Bible, nor is it attached to any event.
+According to leading researchers, the Bible doesn’t mention details about Valentine’s Day; it just says 848 times to love each other.
+No such holiday is written in the Bible or attached to any event.
 Traditional holidays are also the smile of a people.
 So it’s enough to stumble upon one of them to learn, without words, a history of centuries, sometimes millennia.

 Who invented Valentine’s Day?

-To relate the history of the beautiful Valentine’s Day, it should also be mentioned that it has its origins in paganism.
+To relate the history of the beautiful Valentine’s Day, it should also be mentioned that it originates in paganism.
 Valentine’s Day is reminiscent of paganism, God’s absence in human life.
 The false celebration of Valentine’s Day was invented long ago in Greece.
 It was also a day dedicated to the God Pan.
 He is the God of fertility, not unlike today’s fake Valentine.
 The God Pan was half man, half goat.
-This idol terrified people by his appearance but also by his wildness.
+This idol terrified people of his appearance but also his wildness.